Security Camera & Surveillance System Support Forum » Surveillance System Planning Questions

 Being that you are able to leverage your CAT-5, please let me know if you still need wireless.
 It does tend to complicate things and is not as reliable as a hard wired solution.
 I recommend avoiding wireless if possible, but we do have it as a last resort option.

-You must log in to post.
+You must be logged in to reply to this topic.